fimbul-works/t4/README.md

 ## Why T4?

-Unlike quadtree-on-cube or hexagon-based discrete global grids, T4 gives you:
+T4 uses a different geometric model from hexagonal and cube-based global grids: a regular tetrahedron is recursively quadrisected after projection onto a sphere, producing a triangular hierarchy with strict 1→4 containment.

+### Geometric Model

+- **Strict 1→4 hierarchy** - Every parent triangle is exactly partitioned into four child triangles.
+A child's geometric footprint is fully contained within its parent, making multi-resolution aggregation and spatial hierarchy straightforward.
+- **Sphere-agnostic geometry** - T4 can operate on a perfect sphere or apply WGS84 Earth curvature correction.
+The same indexing system can therefore represent Earth, other planetary bodies, or arbitrary spherical game worlds.
+- **Triangular topology** - Every cell has exactly three edge-sharing neighbors, and the entire hierarchy derives from the topology of four tetrahedral base faces.

+### Compact Addressing

-- **Simplicity** - a regular tetrahedron has just 4 faces and quadrisects cleanly, so every cell is a triangle and every subdivision is one of exactly 4 cases
+- **Simplicity** - A regular tetrahedron has just 4 faces and quadrisects cleanly, so every cell is a triangle and every subdivision is one of exactly 4 cases.
-- **Compact addressing** - an entire cell's lineage (face, path, zoom) lives in one BigInt, cheap to store, compare, and sort
+- **Compact addressing** - An entire cell's lineage (face, path, zoom) lives in one `BigInt`, cheap to store, compare, and sort.
-- **Sphere-agnostic** - Earth curvature correction is optional, so the same grid works for perfect spheres: planets, moons, or procedurally generated worlds
-- **Predictable traversal** - parent/child/neighbor lookups are bit-shifts and small geometric solves, not table lookups
+- **Predictable traversal** - Parent, child, descendant, and neighbor relationships can be resolved directly from the encoded topology rather than requiring spatial lookup tables.

 ## Performance Benchmarks (vs. Uber H3)

-T4 is optimized for maximum throughput, low memory overhead, and deterministic bit arithmetic.
-Below is a direct, head-to-head benchmark comparing **T4** against **Uber's H3** (`h3-js` v4.5.0) in Node.js across comparable resolution levels (continental down to sub-meter), measured over 1,000 iterations per level with 100 warmup cycles across 16 globally distributed coordinates:
+T4 is designed around compact bit-packed IDs and direct topological operations.
+The benchmark below compares the TypeScript implementation of T4 against Uber's `h3-js` v4.5.0 using Node.js.

+The benchmark covers hierarchical operations, spatial conversion, geometry, and topology rather than a single synthetic operation.
+Results are machine-dependent, so the included benchmark suite can be run locally with `pnpm benchmark:h3` or `pnpm benchmark`.

 | Operation | **T4** Avg Time | **T4** Ops/sec | **Uber H3** Avg Time | **Uber H3** Ops/sec | **T4 vs H3 Speedup** |
 | :--- | :--- | :--- | :--- | :--- | :--- |